 Gene editing focuses on the effect of gene modification on loss or gain of cell functions, often studied by insertion of a particular (modified) gene through plasmid transfection.
-Unfortunately, a wide variety of cells are difficult to transfect with plasmid DNA, including adherent cells (neurons or primary cells), suspension cells (lymphocytes) and various cancer cell lines.
+Unfortunately, a wide variety of cells are difficult to transfect with plasmid DNA.
 This crucial step in gene expression experiments can limit you enormously in progression of your research.

 What if you could tackle gene expression difficulties with messenger RNA (mRNA) transfection?

 DNA transfection versus mRNA transfection: the principles